Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 Where can you find the best Shared Ownership remortgage deals?

-Remortgaging your property can potentially save you a lot of money, so if you are interested in switching your Shared Ownership mortgage, you’ll want to find the best rates possible.
+Remortgaging your property can potentially save you time and money, so if you’re interested in switching your Shared Ownership mortgage, you’ll want to find the best rates possible.

 Without in-depth knowledge about the current market, rates and which lenders offer Shared Ownership mortgages, this can be overwhelming and time-consuming.